RobertWeinmeister/dokuwiki-mermaid/README.md

 ### Binding Click Events

 Mermaid supports the [binding of click events](https://mermaid.js.org/syntax/flowchart.html#interaction).
 This can and will clash with DokuWikis own handling of links.
-Instead of:
+In general, use DokuWiki style links instead of click events, i. e. instead of

     <mermaid>
       flowchart TD